 While it is true that the plan has forever set a rectangular city, it has demonstrated a large degree of flexibility and change over the years, and is not static like many believe.
 For example, Lexington and Madison Avenues, and Central Park were all added after the plan was first established.
 More broadly, a comparison of Manhattan from 1900 to the present shows a surprising evolution in block configurations.

 When the Dutch first settled Manhattan, they began to fill in the shorelines.
 In fits and starts, Manhattan has been growing ever since.
 Today we tend to see Manhattan as a fixed island, but over the centuries it has changed its size to a considerable degree.
 Visions for its continued expansion have been proffered throughout the centuries; the future growth of the city may require implementing some of these visions and offer competing alternatives to the plan.

 In the next installment, we turn to Myth #1, and how the grid plan really came to be….

-Jason M. Barr an Associate Professor of Economics at Rutgers University-Newark.
-He is the author of Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers.
+Jason M. Barr is an Associate Professor of Economics at Rutgers University-Newark, and the author msot recently of Building the Skyline: The Birth and Growth of Manhattan’s Skyscrapers.
 Gerard Koeppel is the author of City on a Grid: How New York Became New York, Water for Gotham: A History, and Bond of Union: Building the Erie Canal and the American Empire.

 Hilary Ballon, ed., The Greatest Grid: The Master Plan of Manhattan, 1811-2011 (Columbia University Press, 2012); Peter Marcuse “The Grid as City Plan: New York and Laissez-Faire Planning in the Nineteenth Century,” Planning Perspectives, 2 (1987): 287-310.